Tristan Mendès France

-Tristan Mendès France (born 7 March 1970) is a French teacher, columnist, essayist, and film director who works in the digital field.
+Tristan Mendès France (/fr/; born 7 March 1970) is a French teacher, columnist, essayist, and film director who works in the digital field.

 Early life and education

 Son of Joan and Michel Mendès France, and grandson of Pierre Mendès France, Tristan Mendès France was born in 1970 in Bordeaux, Gironde.

 In 1995, he obtained a master's degree in public law at the University of Paris 1, then went on to study political science at the Sorbonne, where he specialized in new communication technologies.
 He obtained a postgraduate degree in political science in 1996 and began a thesis (which he did not finish) under the supervision of Lucien Sfez, at Credap (Centre for Research and Studies on Administrative and Political Decision; formerly hosted by the University of Paris I until its closure).

 Activism

 In his youth, he was an activist in Ras l'Front, a far-left association created in the 1990s.
 While working as a parliamentary assistant for socialist senator Michel Dreyfus-Schmidt, Mendès France pushed him to call on the Minister of the Interior, Jean-Pierre Chevènement, to expel the traditionalist Catholic movement of the Priestly Fraternity of Saint Pius X from the church of Saint-Nicolas-du-Chardonnet in Paris, without success.

 He was a director of the association Together Against the Death Penalty until 2007, sponsors the Anticor association (founded by magistrate Éric Halphen, whose aim is to "fight corruption and restore ethics in politics").

 A member of the scientific committee of the journal ProChoix, he has been an abortion rights activist since 1998.
 He is a director of the Institut Pierre-Mendès-France, of which he was also secretary general until March 2017.